 Multi-zone systems like this offer lots of potential for efficiency, enabling you to only heat the parts of your home that you’re actually using, and lower the overall temperature when you leave the home, or go to bed.

 However, going round to adjust every thermostat every night and every morning can be a hassle.
 Plus, if you can only turn the thermostat up when you wake up, you’ve then got to wait 20-30 minutes for your home to warm up.
 And what if you go away for the weekend and forget to turn all the thermostats down?

 This is where smart thermostats come in.
 They don’t save energy by themselves, but they make it much easier for you to control your heating more efficiently, via your smartphone, wherever you are.

 However, up until recently, there hasn’t been a smart thermostat solution for baseboards.
 That’s because most smart thermostats use 24 volts, whereas baseboard heaters use between 120 to 240 volts.
 So if you connected a regular smart thermostat to your baseboard system, it’d be toast.

 Baseboards, meet line voltage smart thermostats

 That’s why we’re so excited about line voltage smart thermostats, which are designed to work with this much higher voltage.
-If you swapped out all your regular baseboard thermostats for line voltage smart thermostats, you could configure an efficient heating schedule that adds up to some big savings on your bill.
+If you swapped out your regular baseboard thermostat for a line voltage smart thermostat, you could configure an efficient heating schedule that adds up to some big savings on your bill.

 On the surface, line voltage smart thermostats aren’t cheap, with one of the most popular models costing $139.
 Buying 4 or 5 is obviously a significant investment.
-However, some models claim they can save you around 20% on your energy bill.
+However, using a smart thermostat effectively can help you save around 5% on your energy bill.